parnic/node-screenlogic/README.md

 const ScreenLogic = require('node-screenlogic');
 ```

-then create a new ScreenLogic unit finder with
+then for local connections create a new ScreenLogic unit finder with

 ```javascript
 new ScreenLogic.FindUnits();